 The grand colonial Russian classical style architecture, spanning over 80,000 square meters, of which 22,000 square meters are open for exhibition purposes, completed in 1955, was the epicentre of the annual Shanghai Contemporary Art Fair.

-I was excited to check out the Shanghai Contemporary Art Fair as I was there to support our Singapore representatives.
+We were excited to check out the Shanghai Contemporary Art Fair as we were there to support our Singapore representatives.

 Gallery 2902, Linda Gallery and Art Seasons, represented Singapore among the major Chinese and European art galleries.
-In the recent years, Chinese art buyers have been contributing to the boom of the art scene in China and international market.
-I was excited to see which Singaporean artist gets to be showcased to these hardcore buyers who think nothing of splurging a couple of thousand dollars on a piece of art.
+In recent years, Chinese art buyers have been contributing to the boom of the art scene in China and international market.
+I was excited to see which Singaporean artist gets showcased to these prestigious buyers who think nothing of splurging a couple of thousand dollars on a piece of art.

-I made my way through the gigantic art fair, crossing paths with the champagne and LV toting socialites, and was inundate by all the great artists works.
-I felt a little lost and alienated in this art fair as almost 90 percent were showcasing Chinese artists works of art.
-It didn’t help that my Mandarin was terrible and communicating with the fair staffs was almost impossible as they gave me blank looks or almost ignoring me as I wasn’t a celebrity or hotshot buyer.
-In the end, I was able to find the news center and found someone who could comprehend proper English.
-Adding on to my delight, I found Gallery 2902 which was showcasing 2 Singaporean artists at their space, John Clang and Robert Zhao Renhui.
+I made my way through the gigantic art fair, crossing paths with the champagne and LV toting socialites, and was inundated by all the great artists’ works.
+I felt a little lost and alienated in this art fair as almost 90 per cent were showcasing Chinese artists works of art.
+It didn’t help that my Mandarin was terrible and communicating with the fair staffs was virtually impossible as they gave me blank looks or almost ignoring me as I wasn’t a celebrity or hotshot buyer.
+In the end, I was able to find the news centre and found someone who could comprehend proper English.
+Adding on to my delight, I found Gallery 2902, which was showcasing 2 Singaporean artists at their space, John Clang and Robert Zhao Renhui.